Mumair567/weather_agent/Readme.md

 - **💬 Interactive Chat** - Natural language interface using Groq LLM
 - **📁 Automatic File Management** - Save weather reports as JSON/TXT files
 - **🛠️ Tool Calling** - Intelligent agent that decides when to use weather and file tools
-- **🇵🇰 Pakistan Focus** - Specialized for Pakistani cities with validation

 ## 🛠️ Technologies Used